Become a Texas Notary

 Class C type misdemeanor convictions shall not be considered in determining eligibility [1 Tex.
 Admin.
 Code §87.10(d)].

-This Texas notary guide will help you understand the following:
+This Texas notary guide will help you understand:

 How do I renew my notary commission in Texas?

-To renew your notary public commission in Texas, you must go through the same process as when you first applied for a notary commission.
-A renewal notary application must be submitted to the secretary of state along with a $21 filing fee.
+To renew your notary public commission in Texas, you must follow the same process as when you applied for an initial notary commission.
+A renewal notary application must be submitted to the secretary of state along with a $21 filing fee no more than ninety days before your commission expiration date.
 A new notary bond and notary stamp must be purchased for your new term.

 Who appoints notaries in Texas?